letlovewin/baselproblem/README.md

-# baselproblem
+# Basel Number Generator
-Python simulation of the Basel problem (sum of all the reciprocals of squared natural numbers)
+Python simulation of the Basel problem (sum of all the reciprocals of squared natural numbers).
+Generates this number up to the nth iteration